sebastienserre/wp-openagenda/readme.txt

 * No!
 You can display all Agenda from [Openagenda.com](openagenda.com) by just copying the Agenda's slug.
 = May I display several Agenda?
 * Yes! (one by widget, shortcode)
+= Is a Roadmap exist?
+* No!
+No roadmap but Ideas:
+    * Gutenberg Blocks,
+    * Elementor Widget
+    * Markdown parsing
+= May I give Idea?
+* Yes please use the [Github](https://github.com/sebastienserre/openagenda-wp/issues) issue

 == Screenshots ==
 1. settings
 2. display in front

 == Changelog ==

+* 1.2.0 -- 27 june 2018
+    Add a WPBakery Page Builder (Visual Composer) Element.
+    Add Hooks
+    Add CSS Class to allow custom style

 * 1.1.0 -- 20 june 2018
     Add a Widget